BrookTsui/BrookTsui.github.io/_pages/interest.md

 The Hawking radiation itself has many clues to the entanglement, given the recent progress made by A.Wall and N. Engelhardtarea.

-I think AdS/CFT endows us with a unique perspective on the role of entanglement in fundamental physics.
+Bell inequility and CHSH inequility can apply to BHs, giving the most precise description of firewall I think AdS/CFT endows us with a unique perspective on the role of entanglement in fundamental physics.

 - QFT